EmmaPeders1/IT2810-Project4/README.md

 ### Frontend

-- React -Typescript
+- React
+-Typescript
+- Apollo client

 ## :arrow_forward: Running the application

-In the project directory, you can run the project by typing *npm start* in the terminal.
+In the project directory, you can run the project by typing `npm start` in the terminal.
 Runs the app in the development mode.
 Open http://localhost:3000 to view it in the browser.
 The page will reload on edits.

-Run *npm test* to test the application.
+Run `npm test` to test the application.

-Run *npm run build* to build the application.
+Run `npm run build` to build the application.

 ## :page_with_curl: Content and functionality